Experienced WordPress Developer

 - First and most important: passionate about learning new technologies and collaborating with a team.

-- At least 1-year experience working at an agency (digital or traditional).
+- At least 1-year experience working at an agency/client projects.

-- Ability to debug compatibility issues across browsers and devices.
+- Ability to debug compatibility issues across browsers and devices; Chrome, Safari, Firefox, Edge, iOS, Android.

 - Basic knowledge of Adobe Photoshop.
-Nothing crazy here, but you will need to be able to open a PSD and save a graphic when needed.
+Nothing crazy here, but you will need to be able to open a PSD, save a graphic, get measurements, etc when needed.

-- Comfortable digging into API's like Google Maps, Twitter, etc.
+- Comfortable digging into API's like Google Maps, Twitter, MailChimp, Constant Contact, etc. We use Google Maps and MailChimp heavily, you will too.

 - Great organization skills with the ability to manage and bounce between multiple projects in a day.